-- 2.26.
-The brief stated that Intertidal types should be defined by the Phase 1 habitat intertidal dataset.
-This is an extremely detailed, fine grain and apparently accurate dataset and was therefore used to define the limits of the marine and terrestrial types on either side.
-As the dataset was quite complex such as differentiating between different types of rocks in narrow bands along rocky shores (eg high, medium and low energy littoral rocks) it was decided to amalgamate these into simpler categories which make sense at a seascape scale.
+Interim Supplementary Planning Guidance Local Development Plan 2 for the Pembrokeshire Coast National Park types on either side.
+As the dataset was quite complex such as differentiating between different types of rocks in narrow bands along rocky shores (e.g. high, medium and low energy littoral rocks) it was decided to amalgamate these into simpler categories which make sense at a seascape scale.
 The types were defined as:

 - Mud

 - Sand and shingle

 - Rock

 - Saltmarsh or saline reedbed

 - Biogenic reef.

-Deriving Terrestrial SCTs
+Deriving Terrestrial Seascape Character Types

-2.27.
+- 2.27.
 Terrestrial types are based on LANDMAP Landscape Habitat aspect Level 3 layer which complements the intertidal layer in terms of its Phase 1 derived source material but is at a larger, landscape scale.
-The aspect areas have been rationalised and amended to obtain a reasonable grain of landscover definition without new digitising.
-This has meant that small scale settlements have not been defined but these are considered within the SCA description.
+The aspect areas have been rationalised and amended to obtain a reasonable grain of landcover definition without new digitising.
+This has meant that small scale settlements have not been defined but these are considered within the Seascape Character Area description.
 The types are defined as:

 - Sand Dune

 - Beach/rough ground above High Water Mark

 - Coastal heath and grassland mosaic

 - Maritime cliff and slope

 - Grassland and semi-natural mosaic

-- Grassland mosaic (MOD range)
+- Grassland mosaic (Ministry of Defence range)

-- Tall Herb and Fern (Bracken)
+- Tall Herb and Fern (bracken)

 - Heathland

 - Broadleaved woodland and scrub

 - Mixed woodland and scrub

 - Coniferous forest

 - Woodland mosaic

 - Mixed farmland

 - Mixed farmland and woodland

 - Improved grassland with woodland

 - Pastoral farmland

 - Grazing marsh

 - Wet mosaic

 - Mire and Swamp

 - Open water

 - Built up area

 - Built up (industrial)

 - Built up (port)

 - Built up (resort)

 - Amenity